Degenerative Disc Disease – Campbell Clinic Orthopaedics

 What causes degenerative disc disease?

-Disc degeneration is typically caused by the natural aging process, as the condition of your discs changes over time.
+The natural aging process typically causes disc degeneration, as your discs change over time.
 The severity of symptoms associated with disc degeneration does not necessarily continue to progress over time, however.
-Every patient’s discs change differently, and a number of factors contribute to the nature of degenerative disc disease, causing its effects to be quite variable from patient to patient.
+All patient’s discs change differently, and a number of factors contribute to the nature of degenerative disc disease, causing its effects to be quite variable from patient to patient.

 What are the symptoms?

 Not all patients experience symptoms related to disc degeneration.
-Some patients may experience radiating pain, weakness or numbness.
-This pain or weakness may not worsen with time in some patients, and, in fact, many patients report that their symptoms lessen or resolve over time.
-Pain may also radiate in specific areas, such as down the back of one leg.
+Some patients may experience radiating pain, weakness or numbness in specific areas, such as down the back of one leg.

 Pain may also be noticeable only during or after episodes of activity, such as lifting, twisting or bending.
-This type of pain may flare up during activity but lessen significantly or go away completely after the activity is completed.
+This type of pain may flare up only during activity and get significantly better or go away completely after the activity is completed.

 Chronic, disabling pain from degenerative disc disease is rare but not completely uncommon.
 Some patients may experience severe pain.

 For some patients, sitting or standing in certain positions may exacerbate pain because of the increased load placed on discs.
 For example, a patient with degenerative discs in the lumbar region may experience significant pain while seated.
-Conversely, patients with degenerative discs may be able to relieve some or all of their pain by changing positions.
-Lying or reclining may help some patients who feel pain while seated.
+Changing positions, such as lying or reclining, may help some patients who feel pain while seated.

 Degenerative disc disease may also be characterized by a basic level of chronic, dull pain that increases to severe levels during short, intermittent periods.